see ROSE O’TOOLE

 BRIDGET OVER (d.1574+)

 Bridget Over was the daughter of Henry Over (alias Waver) of Coventry, Warwickshire (d.
 June 26, 1567) and his wife Catherine.
 Over was mayor of Coventry in 1554/5 and a grocer or mercer.
 In his will of June 24, 1567, proved November 24, 1567, he named a long list of relatives, including the children of his daughters.
-I have not yet seen this will.
-Bridget married John Nethermill of Coventry (d.
-October 31, 1559) by a marriage settlement dated November 18, 1550.
-He was a draper and mayor of Coventry in 1557/8.
+By a marriage settlement dated November 18, 1550, Bridget married John Nethermill of Coventry (d.
+October 31, 1559), a draper and mayor of Coventry in 1557/8.
 They had one son, also named John.
 His will left Bridget life interest in a house at Exhall, Warwickshire and named her one of his executors.
 Before 1561, Bridget married Stephen Hales of Gladbury, Worcestershire, Tottenham, Middlesex, and Coventry (d.1574), a merchant taylor.
-He had four sons (Charles, Timothy, Robert, and Stephen) and one or two daughters, possibly all by his first wife.
+His four sons and one or two daughters were probably the children of his first wife.
 In his will of February 17, 1574, he appointed Bridget one of his executors.

 see ANNE ORWELL